Distributional Consistency Loss: Beyond Pointwise Data Terms in Inverse Problems: Introduction

-In these problems, the reconstruction objective typically combines a data-fidelity term with a regularizer: data-fidelity enforces consistency with the measurement process and noise model, while regularization encodes prior structure in the signal.

-Widely-used data-fidelity losses, such as mean squared error (MSE) or negative log-likelihood (NLL), score each residual error pointwise.
-Even when the noise model is known, optimizing these losses encourages agreement with the particular noise realization.
-The result is noisy signal estimates and a reliance on regularization strategies to compensate for the noise by introducing assumptions regarding the structure of the true underlying signal/image.
+While regularization has evolved substantially \citep{habring_neural_2024}, the underlying data-fidelity terms have changed little.
+Standard objectives such as mean squared error (MSE) or negative log-likelihood (NLL) penalize residuals point-by-point.
+Optimizing these pointwise objectives encourages matching individual noise realizations rather than ensuring that the measurements are statistically compatible with the model.
+While early stopping or discrepancy-based rules can mitigate this behavior, they require explicit tuning and do not change the objective itself.
+As a result, under a noisy realization, the ground-truth signal is not a minimizer of the pointwise data term, and regularization must compensate for noise fitting rather than focusing solely on structure.

-We address the data-fidelity issue directly.
-We introduce \emph{distributional consistency (DC) loss}, a data-fidelity objective that evaluates a signal estimate by testing whether the observed measurements are statistically consistent with the noise distributions implied by the forward-model of the estimate.
-Practically, DC converts each individual measurement into a CDF (cumulative distribution function) value under its predicted noise distribution and then checks, \emph{collectively across all the measurements}, how close the set of CDF values is to the uniform pattern expected when the model is correct (see Figure ~\ref{fig:methodology}).
-Instead of minimizing pointwise errors, we assess whether the whole set of measurements (corresponding to one noise realization) resembles draws from the assumed noise model(s).
+We address this limitation directly by reframing the data-fidelity objective.
+We introduce distributional consistency (DC) loss, which evaluates whether the measurements are collectively consistent with the noise distributions implied by a candidate reconstruction.
+Each measurement is mapped to its percentile value under the cumulative distribution function (CDF) of its predicted noise model, and the resulting collection of percentile values is compared to the uniform distribution expected under a correct model (Figure \ref{fig:methodology}).
+Instead of reducing individual residuals, DC loss tests whether the entire noisy dataset behaves like a typical draw from the assumed noise process.

-DC loss applies whenever the noise model is known or can be estimated, including heteroscedastic settings where each measurement has its own distribution (e.g., Poisson counts, Gaussian with known variance).
-It relies on many independent measurements so that the aggregate residual pattern is informative, but only needs one noise realization per measurement.
-This setting includes many common inverse problems, for example, pixel‐wise imaging \citep{fan_brief_2019}, dense time‐series sampling \citep{gubbins_time_2004}, tomographic image reconstruction \citep{arridge_solving_2019} and others.
+DC loss applies whenever the noise distribution is known or can be estimated, including heteroscedastic settings such as Poisson counts or Gaussian noise with known variance.
+It requires only one noise realization per measurement but many independent measurements overall.
+This setting is satisfied in common inverse problems such as pixel-wise imaging \citep{fan_brief_2019}, dense time-series sampling \citep{gubbins_time_2004}, and tomographic reconstruction \citep{arridge_solving_2019}.